-Planning Your Trip to Zambia
+Planning your trip to Zambia

 Zambia is renowned for being the birthplace of walking safaris.
-In Zambia, huge numbers of raw African wildlife, beautiful views of Victoria Falls and for the adventurous traveller the Zambezi River.
+In Zambia, huge numbers of raw African wildlife, beautiful views of Victoria Falls and for the adventurous traveller the Zambezi River await.
 Zambia is rich in history and culture.
 The city of Livingstone, named after David Livingstone the British explorer who was the first European to explore the area, has a tourism centre for the Victoria Falls just 10km north of the Zambezi River.

 Many of the safari camps we use for your Zambia safari are close to water, meaning canoeing and boat cruises offer close encounters with crocs and hippos, as well as perfect views of African animals grazing the lush Zambian riverbanks.
 It’s a very tranquil and rewarding way to view all varieties of African wildlife.